KaranBhandari0001/Pin2City/README.md

 ## ⭐ Support

-If you found this useful, consider giving it a ⭐ on GitHub !
+If you found this useful, consider giving it a ⭐ on GitHub!